-This project is devoted to the research and development of ultrafast infrared driver sources for (a) atomic and molecular attosecond strong-field spectroscopy and (ii) soft X-ray pulse generation by high-harmonic generation in gases
+This project is devoted to the research and development of ultrafast infrared driver sources for atomic and molecular attosecond strong-field spectroscopy and ultrafast electron diffraction experiments.

 04/2010 - 07/2010: Postdoctoral visit, Max Planck Insitute for Quantum Optics, Garching, Germany